Avian influenza in cats

-Cats with Avian Influenza exhibit symptoms that can result in death.
-They are one of the few species that can get Avian Influenza.
-The specific virus that they get is H5N1, which is a subtype of Avian Influenza.
-In order to get the virus, cats need to be in contact with waterfowl, poultry, or uncooked poultry that are infected.
+Cats with avian influenza exhibit symptoms that can result in death.
+The avian influenza viruses cats may get include H5N1 or H7N2, notable pathogenic subtypes of the virus.
+In order to get the virus, a cat would need to be in contact with infected waterfowl, poultry, or uncooked poultry.
 Two of the main organs that the virus affects are the lungs and liver.
+In May 2024, two indoor-only cats living in Michigan developed avian flu and died.
+Their owners were dairy farm workers who had symptoms of H5N1 bird flu before their cats, but did not want to be tested.

 History

-The H5N1 virus has been found in China, Thailand, Vietnam, Indonesia, Iraq, Austria, and Germany.
+Avian influenza has been found in China, Thailand, Vietnam, Indonesia, Iraq, Austria, Germany, and Poland.
 Besides being found in domestic cats, the virus has infected a variety of wild cats such as the Asiatic golden cat, the clouded leopard, tigers, and leopards.
+In 2024, twenty big cats died due to an outbreak in a sanctuary in the United States.

-H5N1 was first discovered in domestic and wild cats in Asia, specifically in 2003 in the Thai zoo where two tigers and two leopards died.
+H5N1 was first discovered in domestic and wild cats in Asia in 2007, specifically in 2003 in the Thai zoo where two tigers and two leopards died.
 In 2004, the Thai zoo had 147 tigers that died or were euthanized.
 This was then followed by an outbreak in Germany in 2006, where three stray cats were found to be either dying or dead during the peak time of the virus outbreak.
+As of June 2023, there was an ongoing outbreak in Poland with at least 9 confirmed cases and multiple deaths.

+In May 2024, two indoor-only cats living in Michigan developed avian flu and died.
+Their owners were dairy farm workers who had symptoms of H5N1 bird flu before their cats, but did not want to be tested.

+In December 2024, 20 big cats in a wildlife sanctuary in Shelton, Washington died from the infection.
+Also in December 2024, Los Angeles County public health officials detected H5N1 in cats that had consumed raw milk that had been recalled due to an outbreak, indicating that the virus can be transmitted between mammal species via milk consumption.
+President Trump's communications ban on CDC had held the MMWR report back initially.

+From December 2024 to February 2025, three cats in Iceland were diagnosed with H5N5.

 Because the virus infects the lungs of cats, it is one of the preferred model animals to study the effects of H5N1 in humans.